jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Draws text on the canvas.

 * `.clearCanvas(title)
-    Removes all drawings from the canavs.
+    Removes all drawings from the canvas.

 ### Turtle
 ---